thomazot/ecommerce-mfes/README.md

 - `pnpm docker:down` — Stop and remove all Docker containers.
 - `pnpm docker:logs` — Show logs from Docker containers.
 - `pnpm test:all` — Run all tests in the monorepo (Jest).
+- `pnpm test:shared` — Run tests for the shared module only.
 - `pnpm lint` — Run ESLint across the entire monorepo.

+> All scripts listed above exist and are ready to use.
+Internal scripts like `barrel` are used by the shared module and do not need to be run manually.

 ### App Scripts